5 Segmentation

 dplyr::left_join(demo_data,mod_results, by = "custID")

-Once they are joined, you can create some exciting crosstabs to look for group differences.
+Once they are joined, you can create some interesting crosstabs to look for differences between the groups.

-Distance is generally similar, with one group being slightly further away on average.
+In general, distance is fairly similar with one group being slightly further away on average.

 #-----------------------------------------------------------------